mikalai-hryb/notes/terraform.md

 Targeting resources can introduce inconsistencies.

+For example, C depends on B, and B depends on A. If you target the B then TF will update A first and then B.

 ### How to review resources in the state file?

 The Terraform CLI allows you to review resources in the state file with `terraform show`.